 When choosing a small business checking account or credit card, don't forget to consider services your company may need in the future.
 Will you be looking for an expansion loan?
-Might you need help handling payroll?
+Do you anticipate needing help handling payroll?
 Look for banks that understand your industry and can meet those future needs, and factor those considerations into your checking and credit card account decisions.

 Even with widespread access to mobile and online banking, it's still important for small business owners to develop a relationship with a bank.
 As your business grows, its needs will change.
-A business owner may return to the bank in 1, 2 or 5 years to add new services or seek financing.
-That's why it's critically important to fully research all the features and services of your checking and credit card accounts—to make sure you get everything your growing business needs out of both.
+A business owner may return to the bank in several months or several years to add new services or seek financing.
+That's why it's critically important to fully research all the features and services of your checking and credit card accounts — to make sure you get everything your growing business needs from both.